 P149 is identified by (identifies)

-In the frame of the issue 345, the crm-sig deprecated the property P149
+In the context of resolving the issue 345, the crm-sig deprecated the property P149

 P190 has symbolic content

-In the frame of the issue 376, the crm-sig reviewed MD's proposal and agreed to introduce a new property Pxxx has symbolic content' with the following definition
+In the context of resolving the issue 376, the crm-sig reviewed MD's proposal and agreed to introduce a new property Pxxx has symbolic content' with the following definition

 P190 has symbolic content

 Domain: E90 Symbolic Object

 Range: E62 String

 Subproperty of: E1 CRM Entity.
 P3 has note: E62 String

 Quantification: many to many (0,n:0,n) ??